 variables provides the most information.
 A model that can cope with such input data should ideally include

-an in-built method of variable selection that can deal with multicollinearity, and also may return a sparse
+an in-built method of variable selection that can deal with multi-collinearity, and also may return a sparse

 model, i.e. not all predictors must be included in the final model.
 Gradient boosting provides a framework in